StudioEtrange/stella/README.md

 On Windows, stella have the same features in batch.
 Platform mainly tested is Windows 7.

-The only dependencies you will need is a standard build system if you want to install a package from source.
-And Stella can help you too install it (even on windows)
+The only dependencies you will need is a standard build system but ONLY if you want to install a package from source.
+And Stella can help you to install it (even on windows)

 It includes
 * a package manager (120+ recipes) : see available recipe in nix/pool/feature-recipe or win/pool/feature-recipe